castai/docs/docs/guides/autoscaling-policies.md

 Toleration is required for the above-described reasons: we want the pods to actually be able to be scheduled on provisioned nodes.
 If toleration is not present, this will be treated as misconfiguration and the pod will be ignored.

-Evictor also needs to be configurated to run in scoped mode.
-Call Polices API to set scopesMode: True
+Evictor also needs to be configured to run in scoped mode.
+Call PUT /v1/kubernetes/clusters/{clusterId}/policies API by supplying full policy config with evictor settings updated, partial snippet bellow (with scopesMode: True)

 ```json
   ...